mathkimchi/singularity/DEVLOG.md

 I decided this because I was thinking about url's and git branches.

 I'm probably going to use just strings to identify applet, but I might add a wrapper for type-safety.

+2025/04/13

+After working on this for a few days, I resolved all the compile time errors but it still doesn't work.